 As a self-employed professional or zzp'er, you may be eligible for several subsidies and tax schemes are intended to promote entrepreneurship.
-To make use of these it is important that the Dutch Tax and Customs Administration considers you as an entrepreneur.
+To make use of these it is important that the Dutch Tax and Customs Administration considers you an entrepreneur.
 Also, the number of hours you spend on your business annually is important: in order to qualify for self-employment tax deduction, this must be at least 1,225 hours per year on your business.

 Subsidies and tax schemes